 In vitro fertilization is what is known as an "assisted reproductive technology."
 Unlike other forms of reproductive assistance, this procedure manually combines an egg with a sperm sample and then transfers it back into the female's uterus.

 For an IVF treatment, the first step is to extract a number of eggs from the female.
 These eggs are then combined with a sperm sample in a laboratory to create multiple embryos.
 Once the embryos have been created, they are then transplanted into the female's uterus.

-In Vitro Fertilization is one of the most successful and widely used forms of assisted reproduction.
+The cases of successful IVF procedures have increased recently and it is one of the most widely used forms of assisted reproduction.
 In addition, it is one of the most flexible as well.
 It can be utilized by heterosexual couples, same-sex couples or single women who would like a child.
 However, different countries have different regulations when it comes to accessing IVF treatment.